archanmishra/laptop/USAGE.md

 * FSN : Flipkart Serial No. (Unique product Id)
 * Head FSN : Products with top pageviews (Band 4 and 5) [Band 5 : top 20% pageviews]
 * MT : Mobile and Tablets
-* SPL : Seller Prioritisation Logic
+* SPL : Seller Prioritization Logic
 * RTO : Returned to Origin (returned because of either non-delivery or the customer returned the product at the door, without opening it)
 * RVP : Reversed Product (???)
 * Courier Returns : The product was opened by the user and returned later (???)